 As a member of our plan, you pay a monthly premium.
-The table below shows the monthly plan premium amount for each region we serve.
+The table below shows the monthly plan premium amount for each plan we are offering in the service area.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party.